 On Iron Sharpens Iron, Dr. Dewey Roberts speaks against the Federal Vision (FV).
 Much of what he says is quite right; I think the Federal Vision is largely poison, and Dewey points out why.

 This wouldn’t be so bad if it reflected the Bible’s actual teaching.
-The trouble is, on this point the FV gets things right, but many Reformed folks would rather build a pyre of strawmen than refine their thinking beyond confessions that will be celebrating their 500-year anniversaries within my lifetime.
+The trouble is, on this point the FV gets things right, but many Reformed folks would rather build a pyre of strawmen than refine their thinking beyond confessions that were celebrating their centenaries when the United States was still in diapers.

 Take Dewey as an example.
 I assume he does not deny that there will be a final judgment in which God renders a verdict of not guilty (i.e., justified, vindicated) over everyone who is faithful to him.
 But this rendered verdict on the final day just is a final justification.
 So Dewey’s language is already very ambiguous; when he says “final justification” he means something much more than the words suggest.
 He is really wanting to say that the final justification, which he agrees does happen, is nothing more—is not in any way differently judged—than the initial justification we receive upon believing.